Convex and quasiconvex functions in metric graphs: Examples

 \begin{ex} Consider the metric graph $\Gamma$ given in the following figure

 Notice that in this example, there a no terminal nodes.
-If we fix just one value, say $f(\v_1)=a,$ we get that the convex envelope is constant by Remark \ref{re:constantes}, $ u^*_f \equiv a$, while the quasiconvex envelope is not bounded.
+If we fix just one value, say $f(\v_1)=a,$ we get that the largest convex function below $f$ at $\v_1$ is constant by Remark \ref{re:constantes}, $ u^*_f \equiv a$, while the corresponding largest quasiconvex function is not bounded.